reesewhitlock/cse15l-lab-reports/lab-report-1-week-2.md

 # Tutorial on how to log into a course-specific account on ieng6
 ## 1. Install VScode according to your operating system.

+Follow this [link](https://code.visualstudio.com/download) to download VScode.

 When it is up and running, it should look something like this:
 ![Image](step1.png)